Econundrums/Satellite-Complexity/README.md

 The real data I used is proprietary, so I'm going to be using replicated "fake" data that will behave in a manner similar to the real thing.
 There will be some simplifications of course (e.g. no N/As, data pre-cleaned, and fewer variables used), however the code used is the same.
 Real results will also be presented towards the end with the names of the programs/datum points removed.

 First, fetch and clean the data (xlsx file).
-For the demonstration, the variables "NR Classification

 ```R